1. What is NOCOPY?

 - An alert is characterized by the SQL select statements it contains.

-- A SQL select statement fells the application what database exception to identify as well as what output to produce for that exception.
+identify as well as what output to produce for that exception.

 92. what are composite Data types?